The estimated reading time for this post is 135 seconds

 The Sun Salutation (or salute to the sun) is an incredible move that stretches ligaments and muscles to increase the elasticity of the vertebral column and joints.
 It’s actually a series of 12 yoga moves performed in a single, graceful flow.

 Yoga has helped my mind, body and soul in many, many ways!
 Thank you Noreen Gosch, for being my first excellent yoga instructor.
-She teaches through the Des Moines Community Education Program and I highly recommend any course, whether exercise related or not, that catches your interest!
+She teaches through the Des Moines Public Schools Community Education Program and I highly recommend any course, whether exercise related or not, that catches your interest!

 Yes, it’s time to roll out my mat!

 Keep in mind there are many variations of yoga!
 Many poses provide a wonderful stretch for the entire length of the body.
 Like the crocodile pose!
 Be sure to try the horse posture, it works on the outer thigh/hip pocket area ~ yea the saddle bags; and the reclining warrior, excellent for stretching the thighs and strengthening back muscles….and…and…and….oh I love Yoga!

 As on update to this blog posting, (which is an evergreen one in my eyes), I obtained a dream goal (in July 2016), which was to lead a yoga class!
 Hum, a calling?
 No, I just want to share my gifts with others.
 I want to make myself as good as I can be do help others (BTW, I love Healing Touch too!)

 If you’d like to discuss the benefits of yoga, or any therapy that catches your interest, let me know.
 I guarantee if you practice any form of yoga that works for your body, you will be in a better state of mind!

 Amy E. Botkin, MS, CRC, CLCP * Vocational Resources Plus, LLC

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.